 117.7 change as shown

-The Feedback Type And Ng and Codebook Size subfields are defined in Table 9-31a (Feedback Type And Ng subfield and Codebook Size subfield encoding).
+The Feedback Type And Ng and Codebook Size subfields are defined in Table 9-31a (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE TB sounding) and Table 9-31a1 (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE non-TB sounding).

 379.41 change as shown

-The type of feedback (SU, MU or CQI) solicited by an HE beamformer from an HE beamformee is indicated in the Feedback Type And Ng and Codebook subfields in the STA Info field identifying the HE beamformee in the HE NDP Announcement frame as defined in Table 9-31a (Feedback Type And Ng subfield and Codebook Size subfield encoding).
+The type of feedback (SU, MU or CQI) solicited by an HE beamformer from an HE beamformee is indicated in the Feedback Type And Ng and Codebook subfields in the STA Info field identifying the HE beamformee in the HE NDP Announcement frame as defined in Table 9-31a (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE TB sounding) and Table 9-31a1 (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE non-TB sounding).

 380.50 change as shown

-An HE beamformer shall not send an HE NDP Announcement frame that initiates an HE TB sounding sequence with a STA Info field identifying an HE beamformee if the STA Info field and the PHY Capabilities Information field in the HE Capabilities element most recently received from the HE beamformee meet any of the following conditions (see Table 9-31a (Feedback Type And Ng subfield and Codebook Size subfield encoding)):
+An HE beamformer shall not send an HE NDP Announcement frame that initiates an HE TB sounding sequence with a STA Info field identifying an HE beamformee if the STA Info field and the PHY Capabilities Information field in the HE Capabilities element most recently received from the HE beamformee meet any of the following conditions (see Table 9-31a (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE TB sounding)):

 385.62 change as shown

-An HE beamformer soliciting SU or CQI feedback in an HE non-TB sounding sequence shall set the Feedback Type And Ng, Codebook Size and Nc subfields in the HE NDP Announcement frame to 0.
+B26, the Codebook Size subfield, and the Nc subfield in the STA Info field of the HE NDP Announcement frame are reserved in an HE non-TB sounding sequence soliciting SU feedback.

+The Nc subfield in an HE NDP Announcement frame is reserved in an HE non-TB sounding sequence soliciting CQI feedback.

 End of changes for CID 24511